Eddy water descaler - home pageEddy magnetic descaler - FAQEddy descaler customer testimonialsPrice of Eddy hard water descaler

 Remove the problem of hard water and limescale.

-Fit an Eddy electronic water descaler.
+Fit an Eddy electronic water descaler

 Risk free.
 12 month money-back guarantee.